harvard-hbs/rag-example/README.md

 db = Chroma(embedding_function=embeddings,
                 collection_name=COLLECTION_NAME,
                 persist_directory=PERSIST_DIR)
-docs_scores = db.similarity_seardch_with_score(prompt)
-for doc, score in docs_scores:
+prompt = "How should government responsibility be divided between the states and the federal government?" docs_scores = db.similarity_seardch_with_score(prompt) for doc, score in docs_scores:
     print(f"similarity_score: {score}")
     pprint.pprint(doc)
 ```

+There is similar code in the `streamlit` user interface in
-The `streamlit` program `search_index.py` can be run to
+`search_index.py` that can be run to graphically see the matched
-graphically see the matched documents.
+documents.

 ```
 streamlit run search_index.py